cozy/create-cozy-app/packages/cozy-scripts/docs/webpack-configs.md

 - `externals` with `{ 'cozy-client-js': 'cozy' }` to exclude `cozy-client-js` (via `cozy.*`) dependency from the output bundle

 ##### Plugins:
-- `script-ext-html-webpack-plugin` to load the main application `.js` file using the `defer` attribute (to be loaded after the initial loading) and used with `html-webpack-plugin`
 - `html-webpack-plugin` configured to use `index.ejs` HTML template from `src/targets/browser/` with options:
     - `title`: `name` property of the `package.json`
     - `inject` to `false`